hornos/flock/README.md

     flock reboot @@template
     flock-vbox snap centos-template secure

+You can upload the template at this point as well:

+    flock play @@template minimal-template

 Reach the ground state:

     flock play @@template ground
     flock reboot @@template
     flock-vbox snap centos-template ground

 Create a template. *Mind that network, firewall resets!* You might have to change NTP settings as well.
+Fot the xenguest playbook you have to copy `xen-guest-utilities*.rpm` into the `rpms` directory.

-    flock play @@template template
+    flock play @@template ground-template
     flock shutdown @@template

 Clone the machine or merge all snapshots since VDI to VHD needs a singel disk file.